 This Turkey Brine recipe will ensure that you have a top-notch turkey when it comes to tenderness and flavor.
-Whether you’re making a turkey breast or a full turkey, you’ll want to brine it with this recipe!
+Whether you’re making just a breast or a full bird, you’ll want to brine it with this recipe!

 Thanksgiving is just a few weeks away and it’s time to start thinking about the menu, timetable, and so much more.
 Don’t forget to order your turkeys now from your local butcher!

 A brine, while a simple prep method, does require a fair amount of inactive time and is something that needs to be started the day before.

 So if it’s now Thanksgiving morning and you’re just starting to think about a brine… save this recipe for next year and move on with another method this year.